 To better understand qualitative observation, below are 2 examples:

 1. Qualitative observation is called intensive.
 An example is – A vacation rental owner wanted to understand why there were diminishing guest visits, very few repeat guests and negligible referrals.
 An online community of the vacation rental home were interviewed to understand their holiday and stay habits and preferences.
 At the end of the interview, it was realized that the reason for non-repeat visits and no referrals was that the home didn’t contain a washer dryer, it was far from downtown and getting necessities was tough and the home wasn’t pet friendly.

-By conducting this qualitative research, the owner realized the shortcomings of the place and what were the innate feelings of the guests.
+By conducting this qualitative research in qualitative observation, the owner realized the shortcomings of the place and what were the innate feelings of the guests.
 Through this research, the homeowner can now rectify or alleviate some of the problem areas.

-By conducting this research, the fund manager realized that if his staff was trained better, he could bring up the performance of the laggards and train the good performers in smart skills to increase client satisfaction.
+By conducting this qualitative observation research, the fund manager realized that if his staff was trained better, he could bring up the performance of the laggards and train the good performers in smart research skills to increase client satisfaction.